By General Crafts Contributor Monica from the blog Mon Makes Things.

 When your orange paint is dry, use your black paint marker to draw a jack-o-lantern face on the side of the jar!
 I drew mine on the side with measurements so I didn’t have to work over the type or intricate design.

-I also tried out the Ball Transform Mason Paint in Translucent Dark Purple, but I wasn’t all that pleased with the color AND the bats I tried to draw turned out really ugly.
+I also tried out the Translucent Dark Purple, but I wasn’t all that pleased with the color AND the bats I tried to draw turned out really ugly.
 I strategically turned the jar so that you could not see my pathetic bats.
 I slapped on some stripes in a last-ditch effort.
 If you are a better artist than me, which let’s face it, would not be surprising, give it a shot!
 But I recommend trying one of the different purple paints from the line… This one was a bit on the blue side of purple.

 Drop some candles in those babies and you’ve got yourself a fun twist on the traditional jack-o-lantern!
 Of course they glow better at night, but nighttime makes for poor photos.
 Just trust me that they look cool… and make some of your own!